Argyrochosma palmeri: Taxonomy

-Notholaena palmeri was first described by Baker in 1887, in Hooker's Icones Plantarum.
+Notholaena palmeri was first described by John Gilbert Baker in 1887, in Hooker's Icones Plantarum.
 The description is based on material collected by Charles Christopher Parry and Edward Palmer in San Luis Potosi, the latter of whom is honored by the specific epithet.
-A critical revision of Notholaena by Charles Alfred Weatherby, completed after his death by Rolla M. Tryon Jr., revealed that the collected material theretofore identified as N. palmeri was different from the type specimen, having a chestnut-brown rachis with glands and a few scales, and the new species N. pallens was created for this material in 1956.
+A critical revision of Notholaena by Charles Alfred Weatherby, completed after his death by Rolla M. Tryon Jr., revealed that the collected material theretofore identified as N. palmeri was different from the type specimen (Parry & Palmer 991 at the Kew Herbarium), having a chestnut-brown rachis with glands and a few scales, and the new species N. pallens was created for this material in 1956.
 Additional collections of N. palmeri have since been made.

 While Tryon considered it impossible to reasonably subdivide Notholaena into sections based on the data available at the time, both Edwin Copeland and Weatherby himself had suggested in the 1940s that a group of ferns related to N. nivea might represent a distinct genus of its own.
 This was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of these genera.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. palmeri.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. palmeri, as part of a program to consolidate the cheilanthoid ferns into that genus.

 It lies within a subclade of the genus that also contains A. delicatula, A. incana, A. peninsularis, A. pallens, and A. pilifera.
 All members of the clade share pale farina principally composed of terpenoid compounds, unlike the dihydrostilbenoids found in the farina of other members of the genus.